NCSU-Libraries/archivesspace_browser_rails/README.md

 #### CSS

-See [browser css file](./app/assets/stylesheets/archviesspace_browser/archivesspace_browser.css).
-Custom CSS declarations can target descendants of `#archivesspace-browser-components` or `#archivesspace-browser` as appropriate.
+See [gem CSS file](./app/assets/stylesheets/archviesspace_browser/archivesspace_browser.css) for guidance.
+Custom CSS declarations can target descendants of `#archivesspace-browser-components` or `#archivesspace-browser` as appropriate to avoid conflicts.

 #### Javscript